OpenEvalProject/evals/manuscripts/elife-62816/v3/manuscript.md

 ## Abstract

 Type VI secretion systems (T6SSs) deliver antibacterial effector proteins between neighboring bacteria.
-Many effectors harbor N-terminal t rans m embrane d omains (TMDs) implicated in effector translocation across target cell membranes.
+Many effectors harbor N-terminal transmembrane domains (TMDs) implicated in effector translocation across target cell membranes.
 However, the distribution of these TMD-containing effectors remains unknown.
 Here, we discover prePAAR, a conserved motif found in over 6000 putative TMD-containing effectors encoded predominantly by 15 genera of Proteobacteria.
 Based on differing numbers of TMDs, effectors group into two distinct classes that both require a member of the Eag family of T6SS chaperones for export.
-Co-crystal structures of class I and class II effector TMD-chaperone complexes from Salmonella Typhimurium and Pseudomonas aeruginosa , respectively, reveals that Eag chaperones mimic transmembrane helical packing to stabilize effector TMDs.
+Co-crystal structures of class I and class II effector TMD-chaperone complexes from Salmonella Typhimurium and Pseudomonas aeruginosa, respectively, reveals that Eag chaperones mimic transmembrane helical packing to stabilize effector TMDs.
 In addition to participating in the chaperone-TMD interface, we find that prePAAR residues mediate effector-VgrG spike interactions.
 Taken together, our findings reveal mechanisms of chaperone-mediated stabilization and secretion of two distinct families of T6SS membrane protein effectors.

 ## Introduction